cvisionai/tator/doc/setup_tator/cluster.rst

 Update your domain to access the load balancer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Tator will be accessed via the `loadBalancerIp` defined in your ``values.yaml``.
+Tator will be accessed via the :term:`loadBalancerIp` defined in your ``values.yaml``.
 If you are using Tator locally, simply update your domain to point to this IP address.
 If you are setting up a website, you will need to route external traffic to this load balancer IP address using your router or other network infrastructure.